addyosmani/a11y/README.md

 });
 ```

-Currently, the only suported option is:
+Currently, the only supported option is:

   - `viewportSize` (String in format WIDTHxHEIGHT, eg `800x600`)